plone/documentation/docs/backend/generic-setup.md

 This adds content types in the `portal_types` tool.
 The `meta_type` can be:

-- `Dexterity FTI` for Dexterity content.
+- `Dexterity FTI` for Dexterity content, including the Plone Site itself.
   This is probably what you want.
-- `Factory-based Type Information with dynamic views` for Archetypes content and for the Plone Site itself
+- `Factory-based Type Information with dynamic views` for custom content types that use dynamic views (the ability to choose a view in the Display menu).
-- `Factory-based Type Information` for Archetypes content that does not need dynamic views, the ability to choose a view in the `display` menu.
+- `Factory-based Type Information` for custom content types that do not need dynamic views.

 The `types.xml` should be accompanied by a `types` folder with details information on the new types.
 If you are editing an already existing type, then `types.xml` is not needed: